Kitura/Kitura-CredentialsGoogle/README.md

 let googleCredentials = CredentialsGoogle(clientId: googleClientId, clientSecret: googleClientSecret, callbackUrl: serverUrl + "/login/google/callback")
 credentials.register(googleCredentials)
 ```
+**Where:**
+   - *googleClientId* is the Client ID from the credentials tab of your project in the Google Developer's console
+   - *googleClientSecret* is the Client Secret from the credentials tab of your project in the Google Developer's console

+**Note:** The *callbackUrl* parameter above is used to tell the Google web login page where the user's browser should be redirected when the login is successful.
+It should be a URL handled by the server you are writing.

 Specify where to redirect non-authenticated requests:
 ```swift
 credentials.options["failureRedirect"] = "/login/google"